Summary

 FAQs

-What is a Digital Product Passport (DPP) and why is it important for home appliances?
+What are Digital Product Passports and why are they important for household appliances?

-When will Digital Product Passports become mandatory for small household appliances in the EU?
+What information will Digital Product Passports contain for small household appliances?